 eNOTES FOR December 20, 2018

-(with bulletin information for the weekends of July 30 and August 6, 2017)
+(with bulletin information for the weekends of December 30 and January 6, 2018)

 To Pastors: Please make sure that your bulletin editor(s) and those who manage any social media for your parish are receiving eNotes in their email and are using eNotes for the bulletin and social media content.
 If they are not, please have them subscribe at www.rcdony.org/enotes or contact eNotes@rcdony.org so we can add them to the list.
 Thank You.